-As a recruiter, I am noticing fewer and fewer candidates preparing for interviews for lower paying jobs.
-I’m not sure if it is because they feel the jobs are so entry level, they don’t have to or for some other odd reason.
+As a recruiter, I am noticing fewer and fewer candidates preparing for interviews for lower-paying jobs.
+I’m not sure if it's because they feel the jobs are so entry-level that they don’t have to or for some other odd reason.
 Regardless of whether the interview is for the Chief Executive Officer or a McDonald’s cashier, it is still important to prepare for any interview.

-A teacher applied for a job in a library.
-He didn’t have any library experience what-so-ever, but for some reason he made it through the first screening level because the primary job requirement.
+A teacher applied for a job in the library.
+He didn’t have any library experience what-so-ever, but for some reason he made it through the first level because of the very basic primary job requirements.
 During the interview, he was unable to answer a single technical question about the position.
-He didn’t know anything from how to handle a customer returning a book late to automated library systems.
-While some of the questions would have been impossible for him to answer based on experience, the candidate could not even apply logic to answer the question.
-He didn’t even talk about the software he used with the school system to show knowledge of some type of automated software.
+He didn’t know anything details from how to handle a customer returning a book late to automated library systems.
+While some of the questions would have been impossible for him to answer based on his lack of experience, he couldn't even apply simple logic to answer the question.
+One question was regarding automated software knowledge.
+Common sense would dictate that he talk about any automated software knowledge.
+Unfortunately, he failed to even refer to the software he used every day in the school.
+While it may not have been library software, would have shown a level of some technical knowledge.
 The interview was basically a waste of everyone’s time, including his.

 Are you unable to answer questions?
 “Wow that’s a good one,” really isn’t a good response.
 Sometimes a question does warrant an “excellent question”, but using this for every question actually means you have no idea how to response.
 Say it in your head if you must, but try to refrain from repeating this over and over.

 Most interviews will ask a set of the same questions, just in different ways depending on the interviewer and the position.
-If you don’t know by now, they are going to ask about a difficult employee or customer, now you know.
-You should also know they are going to ask about how you work with co-workers and your working relationship with your boss.
+If you don’t know by now, they are going to ask about a difficult employee or customer.
+You should also know they are going to ask about how you work with co-workers and your boss.
 You should have a standard story for this.
 If you keep reapplying to the same company, make sure you have several different stories to share in case you end up with the same interviewer.